mikrostew/automatic-owl/src/github-copilot.md

 ---

 I recently got access to use [GitHub Copilot](https://github.com/features/copilot/), which has been [GA since June 2022](https://github.blog/2022-06-21-github-copilot-is-generally-available-to-all-developers/)[^copilot-x].
-I have been playing around with it for the last ~month, and feel somewhat conflicted about it at this point.
+I've been using it for the last two months, and found it to be helpful, in a limited way.

-[^copilot-x]: And Copilot X [was recently announced](https://github.com/features/preview/copilot-x), so I'm working with previous gen.
+[^copilot-x]: Copilot X preview [was recently announced](https://github.com/features/preview/copilot-x), so I'm already behind the curve.

 ::: note
-I captured some screen recordings when trying out Copilot, but didn't want to include multi-megabyte videos or gifs here.
-It was more fun to animate them using JS[^animation] (similar to the animations on the Copilot site).
+I captured some screen recordings when trying out Copilot, but didn't want to include a bunch of multi-megabyte videos or gifs on this page.
+I reproduced them here as animations[^animation] (similar to the Copilot site), which was more fun anyway.
 :::

-[^animation]: You can see the JS I wrote [here](https://github.com/mikrostew/automatic-owl/blob/main/js/{{ scriptName }}).
-For the code blocks, I initially included the code between '&#96;&#96;&#96;' blocks in this file.
-I built the site, then copied the parsed code blocks from the output html back into this file, and added classes to indicate what & how to animate things.
+[^animation]: You can see the JavaScript for this page [here](https://github.com/mikrostew/automatic-owl/blob/main/js/{{ scriptName }}).
+For the code blocks, I initially included the code samples between &#96;&#96;&#96; blocks in this file.
+After building the site locally, I copied the [highlighted code blocks](https://www.11ty.dev/docs/plugins/syntaxhighlight/) from the output html back into this file, and added classes to indicate what and how to animate things.

 ### The Good

-Copilot can suggest comments, lines, and even whole functions.
+Copilot can suggest comments, lines, and even entire functions and classes.
-The times that it feels most useful to me — and doesn't interrupt my flow — is when it suggests the thing that I was going to type anyway.
+The times that I have found it most useful are when it suggests the thing that I was going to type anyway.
-So I don't have to think much about it, I can accept the suggestion and keep going.
+I can accept the suggestion and keep going, without disrupting my [flow](https://en.wikipedia.org/wiki/Flow_(psychology)).
-It's saving me keystrokes, making the process of dictating code from my brain to the screen a bit faster.
+It saves me keystrokes, speeding up the process of dictating code from my brain to the screen.

-Typically that could be boilerplate-type code, or repetitive things that I would normally have to copy-paste-modify.
+Typically that has been boilerplate-type code, or repetitive things that I would normally have to copy-paste-modify.
 It can even figure out fields and types from the context of the surrounding code, like when I was parsing the output of [`tokei`](https://github.com/XAMPPRocky/tokei) to count lines of code for some files:

 <pre class="language-typescript"><code class="language-typescript"><span class="token comment">// (lots of context snipped)</span>